 Come improve your stick skills with the Fresno State lacrosse team at the Fall Clinic.

 Prior to coaching at Drexel, Lautenbach was the head lacrosse coach at Holy Family University from 2009-2011.
 In her first year as head coach she improved the team's record from 0-12 to a 10-7 overall record; setting an NCAA record for the most improved record from a previous season.
-In 2011, she continued the team's success by making it the CACC tournament for the second season in a row.
+In 2011, she continued the team's success by making it to the CACC tournament for the second season in a row.

 As a player at Old Dominion University, Lautenbach started as a midfielder under previous US National Team's Coach Sue Stahl.
-She finished her senior year tied for second in caused turnovers and tied third on the team in assists and draw controls.

 A native of West Chester, PA, Lautenbach graduated with a bachelors degree in criminology and a minor in sociology from Old Dominion University in 2007.
 She also currently holds an NCCA accredited certification from the American Council on Exercise in Personal Training and is currently working towards her Nutrition Specialist certification.